n8n-io/n8n-docs/docs/workflows/executions/debug.md

 # Debug and re-run past executions

 /// info | Feature availability
-Available on Cloud Pro, Cloud Enterprise, self-hosted Enterprise, and registered Community plans.
+Available on n8n Cloud, and registered Community plans.
 ///

 You can load data from a previous execution into your current workflow.
 This is useful for debugging data from failed production executions: you can see a failed execution, make changes to your workflow to fix it, then re-run it with the previous execution data.